DataDog/dd-sdk-flutter/packages/datadog_tracking_http_client/README.md

 Flutter 3.0 updated to Dart 2.17, which added two methods to HttpClient.

-Currently, version 1.0.1-beta.1 sets a version constraint to Dart >= 2.17.
-If you need to support Flutter 2.10, please use version 1.0.0-beta.1 instead.
-There is no difference between these versions other than support for Dart 2.16 vs Dart 2.17.
+Currently, `version 1.0.1-beta.1` sets a version constraint to Dart >= 2.17.
+If you need to support Flutter 2.10, use `version 1.0.0-beta.1` instead.
+There is no difference between these versions other than support for Dart 2.16 instead of Dart 2.17.

-Moving forward, we will continue to support Flutter Pre-3.0 on the 1.0.x line, and Flutter Post-3.0 will be moved to 1.1.x.
+Moving forward, Flutter Pre-3.0 is supported on the 1.0.x line, and Flutter Post-3.0 will be moved to 1.1.x.

 # Contributing